tamb/domponent/README.md

 The above state fields will override the default JS state fields.

 #### Rendering HTML from props and state
-The value binding from `setState` will always be to textContent.
+The value binding from `setState` will always be to `textContent`.
 If you wish to use state/props to render HTML, you can add a watcher for that value and update the `$refs` node that will house the new HTML.

 ```js
 watch(){